 The exercise price per share of each option may not be less than the fair market value of a share of the Company's Common Stock on the date of grant.
 However, any incentive stock option granted to a person who at the time of grant owns stock possessing more than 10% of the total combined voting power of all classes of stock of the Company or any parent or subsidiary corporation of the Company (a "Ten Percent Stockholder") must have an exercise price per share equal to at least 110% of the fair market value of a share on the date of grant.
 The aggregate fair market value of the shares (determined on the grant date) covered by incentive stock options which first become exercisable by any participant during any calendar year also may not exceed \$100,000.
-Generally, the fair market value of the Common Stock is the value determined by the Administrator in good faith by reference to the price of our stock on any established stock exchange or national market system.
+Generally, the fair market value of the Common Stock is the closing price of our stock on any established stock exchange or national market system on the applicable date.